-- MedQuest College's Diagnostic Medical Sonography Program Chair and faculty will review all of the applicants.
-The recommendation letters, essay, transcripts, Wonderlic scores and shadowing paperwork will be examined, and a list of prospective student's names will be given to the admissions department and interviews will be set. - The faculty will provide the admissions department with a set of interview times.
-The applicants will be interviewed by the Program Chair and DMS faculty with a set of specific questions.
+MedQuest College's Diagnostic Medical Sonography Program Chair and faculty will review documentation from the applicants: the recommendation letters, essay, transcripts, Wonderlic scores, and shadowing paperwork.

+The Program Director will provide the admissions department with a set of interview times.
+Each applicant will be interviewed by the Program Chair and DMS faculty.
 These questions will be scored on the interviewee's responses.